Skip to main content

 When an extraction fails (due to a transient error, AI service unavailability, or an unreadable document), brokers can retry the extraction from the document management interface.
 The retry uses the same document and category but performs a fresh AI analysis.

-AI Document Compliance
+AI Document Validity

 How It Works

-Compliance checking runs automatically after extraction completes:
+Validity checking runs automatically after extraction completes:

 2. Rule evaluation — Each configured rule is evaluated in sequence.
 Rules can check document quality, required field presence, AI-based content analysis, or extracted field values.

-Compliance Status
+Validity Status

 StatusDescription

-PENDINGCompliance check is in progress.
+PENDINGValidity check is in progress.

-COMPLIANTAll compliance rules passed.
+VALIDAll validity rules passed.
 The document meets requirements.

 Rule Types

-Compliance rules are evaluated per document category.
+Validity rules are evaluated per document category.
 Each rule type serves a different purpose:

 Readable